-These plastic earring backs come in a number of shapes and sizes – indeed it’s handy to buy them in a selection of styles as some shapes suite some earrings better than others.
+These plastic earring backs come in a number of shapes and sizes.
+It’s handy to buy them in a selection of styles as some shapes suite some earrings better than others.

 With a bullet clutch design and push back mechanism, this earring back is secure and smooth.

 They have a non-adjustable diameter to the hole (0.8 mm) therefore may not fit all earring posts.

 These earring backs state that they are the most secure earring back, ever, and use a patented technology that says it locks and lifts the earring.

 As you slide the earring back onto the earring post, three tiny ball bearings inside the Chrysmela earring back grip and lock the back onto the post.
 To release you pull back on the endplate and it releases the lock.

 Chrysmela earring backs can be used on any earring post from 0.6 mm to 1.1 mm thick, as the micro ball bearings adjust to fit any size post.

 They are hypo-allergenic with any part which touches skin being plated in either platinum, 24k gold or rose gold.